-Charity Teams and Special Event Teams: Standard team events with a portion of the proceeds going to a charity, memorial fund, bass club, church etc.
+Charity Teams and Special Events Teams: Standard team events with a portion of the proceeds going to a charity, memorial fund, bass club, church, etc.

 Pro/Am: Pro Am event is a tournament where a professional angler draws an amateur angler and they fish together for the day.
-Then the next day each pro angler draws another partner and fishes the next day.
+Then the next day, each pro angler draws another partner and fishes the next day.
 Draws are determined by the circuit putting on the event.
 Pros fish against pros and amateurs fish against amateurs.
 The prizes are separate.
 Some circuits have shared weight; where the Pro and the Am weigh their fish together, they essentially fish as a team.
-Other circuits the Pro and Am have to fish for there own fish, not share weight, the Pro and the Am weigh-in separately.
+Other circuits, the Pro and Am, have to fish for their own fish, not share weight, the Pro and the Am weigh-in separately.

 Points: Pro/Ams, standard, Amateur or Future Pro team events are grouped per region.
 They each have a points system in which you can qualify for the end of the year championship.
 This end of the year tournament is usually a no entry fee event with cash and sometimes a new boat offered as prizes.

 What is a Draw?
-Each tournament has a meeting of some kind, the bigger the event the bigger the meeting.
+Each tournament has a meeting of some kind.
+The bigger the event, the bigger the meeting.
 TIP: Be on time.
 Some circuits penalize you for being late.
-Most Pro/Am events have a meeting the evening prior to the start day and at the meeting they go over the necessary information, rules, off-limits areas, sponsors of the event, start times, official time etc. At the end of the meeting they have a draw where they pair up a professional angler with an amateur angler, they then meet and discuss the next day’s plan.
+Most Pro/Am events have a meeting the evening prior to the start day and at the meeting they go over the necessary information, rules, off-limits areas, sponsors of the event, start times, official time, etc. At the end of the meeting they have a draw where they pair up a professional angler with an amateur angler, most circuits will now text you with your partners information.
+Then you’ll meet and discuss the next day’s plan with your paired partner.
 It’s important to ask questions so you know where to meet, what time and what equipment to bring.
-Find out what methods are being used so you can keep you rods and tackle to a minimum.
+Find out what methods are being used so you can keep your rods and tackle to a minimum.

-Team Events: If you a beginner you may want to start at the Amateur team level.
+Team Events: If you a beginner you may want to start at the amateur team level.
 You will want to have basic skills the same as an Am angler.
-At this team level you will need to be able to find and catch fish.
+At this team level, you will need to be able to find and catch fish.
 Unlike the Am angler, either you or partner will need a boat and at least some ability to find fish.
-Many of these Amateur events have seminars before the event start to help you become more familiar with the lake you’re competing on.
-As you progress you may want to go to the next level, standard teams.
-These events have no requirement or restrictions so you may be competing against some top anglers.
+Many of these amateur events have seminars before the event start to help you become more familiar with the lake you’re competing on.
+As you progress, you may want to go to the next level, standard teams.
+These events have no requirement or restrictions, so you may compete against some top anglers.

-Do I Need a Boat?: Yes and No, yes if you want to fish as a pro in a Pro/am or fish teams in your own boat, other wise you can find a partner that has a boat and fish together.
-If you have never owned a bass boat it is recommended that you fish a few Pro/am events, you will see how many different boats ride, handle and fish.
+Do I Need a Boat?: Yes and No, yes if you want to fish as a pro in a Pro/am or fish teams in your own boat, otherwise you can find a partner that has a boat and fish together.
+If you have never owned a bass boat, it is recommended that you fish a few Pro/am events.
+You will see how many boats ride, handle and fish.
 Also, if you’re interested in a boat you can, after the event, ask a pro to take you for a demo ride.
-Many Pro’s have boat sponsors and are happy to help get you into their manufacture’s boat.
+Many pros have boat sponsors and are happy to help get you into their manufacture’s boat.

 What Kind of Equipment Do I Need?
-At least 3 rods and reels are recommended, spinning or baitcasting reels which ever you are most comfortable with.
-Pros usually carry 10-20 rods and reels pre rigged.
+At least 3 rods and reels are recommended, spinning or bait casting reels, whichever you are most comfortable with.
+Pros usually carry 10-20 rods and reels pre-rigged.
 For the back seater (Am) five rods would allow you to keep a good assortment of baits rigged without too much clutter.
+Many circuits will limit an amateur to seven or fewer rods.
 You should also have a good array of tackle.
 One tackle bag is recommended.
-Don’t bring so much stuff you are fumbling around.
+Don’t bring so much stuff, you are fumbling around.
 The local tackle dealers are always glad to help; you can also ask a pro to give you suggestions.
-Other personal items you will need 2 hats (they get lost easily), life jacket, rain gear, adequate clothing, sun screen, water, snacks or an easy to eat lunch.
+Other personal items you will need 2 hats (they get lost easily), life jacket, rain gear, adequate clothing, sunscreen, water, snacks or an easy to eat lunch.
 An often forgotten item is a culling system; at least bring enough colored clips to identify your fish and a current fishing license issued from the state you are competing in.

 Since writing this article I see things that can be added and I will make some modification as time goes on.